AWhetter/pathseq/doc/source/format.rst

 and ``STEP`` represents the difference between numbers in the range.
 When ``STEP`` is not present, it defaults to 1.

-More formally, a range string represents a
+More formally, a range specifier represents a
 `finite Arithmetic Progression <https://en.wikipedia.org/wiki/Arithmetic_progression>`_.

-So the range string "``1-5``" represents the numbers 1, 2, 3, 4, 5.
+So the range specifier "``1-5``" represents the numbers 1, 2, 3, 4, 5.
-The range string "``1-5x2``" represents the numbers 1, 3, 5.
+The range specifier "``1-5x2``" represents the numbers 1, 3, 5.

 Padding